-LIGHT and airy Wahed (‘one’ in Moroccan Arabic) is a three-storey townhouse-style apartment in the medina,near Bab Doukkala.
-With imposing French windows, Wahed is the biggest of our three apartments, and is a firm favourite with families, groups of friends, or couples who want extra space
+LIGHT and airy Wahed (‘one’ in Moroccan Arabic) is a three-storey townhouse-style apartment.
+With imposing French windows, it's the biggest of our three apartments, and looks out over Rue Chbanat - an authentic medina street.
+Taste the real Morocco!

 Dar 91 Wahed is a home-from-home for ourselves, our friends, family and guests.
 Forming the front half of a former police watchtower, we renovated this two-bedroom apartment in 2006, to create a comfortable base for your explorations of Essaouira.

 Wahed has two bedrooms, two shower rooms, a living room, simply equipped kitchen/dining area and a private, split-level roof terrace with open views across the medina and to the sea.
 One bedroom, a double, gives onto the terrace; the lower one can be made up as a double or twin, and has a small extra bed suitable for children.
 The middle floor has Wi-Fi and i-pod speakers.

 All bedding and towels (not beach towels) are included.
 We also provide you with essential kitchen items, and our prices include bread, croissants and other breakfast ingredients, delivered fresh to your door each morning.

 To help you switch off, we have no TV but there is an i-pod/mp3 speakers and Wi-Fi.
 There is also an iron and ironing board and hair dryer if required.